 Sure, you might already have a good skin care regimen in place.
 No doubt, you’re already aiming for a full eight hours of sleep at night and you’re doing everything in your power to get your stress levels in check.
-And it’s likely you haven’t touched sugar or dairy with a ten-foot pole in months.
+And it’s likely you haven’t touched sugar or dairy with a ten-foot pole in months after switching to an anti-acne diet.
 (2)

 But if you’re not taking a closer look at what nutrients you’re getting in your diet every day, then you just still might be falling short on achieving those much-coveted skincare goals.
 Specifically, we’re talking about vitamin B5 here, or pantothenic acid.